MIBismuth/personal-webpage/website/markdown/error-propagation.md

 #### Limiting number of characters

-We though about limiting the number of characters the user could input.
+We thought about limiting the number of characters the user could input.

 However, this was not suitable and would end up sacrificing the quality of our service too much, since mundane expressions could be long due to long variable names.
 Personally, I also hate this type of hard-coded solutions.